adamtow/cronios/documentation.md

 ## Open App
 The **Open App** action switches the iOS device immediately to the selected application.
 It works whether Shortcuts is in the foreground or background.
 As a result, it is the most effective action, but also potentially the most jarring for the user since there is no built-in notification when the app switches.

->Assuming you only switch to one application, the top-left corner of the screen will have small back button to the previous application.
+>Note: When the Open App action runs, the top-left corner of the iOS screen will have small back button for returning to the previous application.
+If you only switch to one application (i.e. Shortcuts), this could provide some visual indication, however small, on where the user can return to after your cron job has run.
+The user would still have to tap on the back button.
+There is no way currently to do so programatically.

 If you absolutely must use this technique, give the user some indication of what's happening via a banner notification and sound.